CoopQ: Cooperative Game Inspired Layerwise Mixed Precision Quantization for LLMs: Experiments

 \section{Experiments}

-We evaluate IMPQ on three model families: Gemma-2 (2B, 9B) \cite{gemmateam2024gemma2improvingopen}, Llama-3 (3.2B, 8B) \cite{grattafiori2024llama}, and Qwen3 (4B, 8B) \cite{yang2025qwen3technicalreport}.
+We evaluate CoopQ on three model families: Gemma-2 (2B, 9B) \cite{gemmateam2024gemma2improvingopen}, Llama-3 (3.2B, 8B) \cite{grattafiori2024llama}, and Qwen3 (4B, 8B) \cite{yang2025qwen3technicalreport}.
 Our evaluation focuses on layerwise mixed-precision quantization, where we constrain the target model's average bit-width to a range between 2 and 4 bits.
 The diagonal shrinkage hyperparameter $\alpha$ is set to 0.5 across all experiments.

-To benchmark performance, we compare our method against three PTQ baselines: Quanto \cite{OptimumQ51:online}, HQQ \cite{badri2023hqq}, and GPTQ \cite{frantar2022gptq}.
+To benchmark performance, we compare our method against three PTQ baselines: Quanto \cite{OptimumQ51:online}, HQQ \cite{badri2023hqq}, and GPTQ \cite{frantar2023gptq}.
 For Quanto and HQQ, we apply a uniform scaling factor.
 This simple, calibration-free scaling allows for rapid quantization, though it may result in worse quantization performance compared to the more time-consuming and resource-intensive GPTQ method.
-We choose Quanto for our SPQE across all the models in our experiments because it's efficient in-place weight quantization and rapid layer processing are critical for the efficiency of our estimation approach.
-Finally, we use SCIP \cite{bolusani2024scipoptimizationsuite90} as our MILP solver.
+We choose Quanto for our SPQE across all the models in our experiments because its efficient in-place weight quantization and rapid layer processing are critical for the efficiency of our estimation approach.
+For each quantization backend, we use the fixed default group size and all implementation details identically for CoopQ and all baselines.

+Finally, we use SCIP \cite{bolusani2024scipoptimizationsuite90} with its default configuration as our MILP solver.
 All experiments were conducted on a server with two NVIDIA A40 GPUs using a fixed seed for reproducibility.